Vaccines – Why We Recommend Them

 Potential Vaccine Reactions

-There is less than five percent chance of a pet having an adverse reaction to a particular vaccine.
+There is less than 0.05 percent chance of a pet having an adverse reaction to a particular vaccine.
 This reaction is usually caused by the adjuvant which is in the vaccine to stimulate the immune system.

 Cats can have a severe, sometimes fatal, reaction to vaccinations.
-This type of reaction happens less than two percent of the time.
+This type of reaction happens less than 0.05 percent of the time.
 They have an anaphylactic response—vomiting, diarrhea, salivating, and walking off-balance as if they were drunk.
 This response usually occurs within fifteen to thirty minutes, but we caution owners to observe their cat for a few hours after vaccination.
 Sometimes cats will just feel poorly and be lethargic the day following vaccinations.
 Because of the potential severity of the reaction, our hospital does not change the type of dog and cat vaccines used.
 This way, we know how our pets will react based upon previous vaccination.
 However, we do like clients to observe their pets after each vaccination because occasionally the drug companies will improve (and therefore change) their vaccines.

 Dogs can have three different types of vaccine reactions: